 Home > Act Now > Action latest campaigns > Get puppies out of New South Wales pet shops

 Right now, thousands of breeding dogs are suffering on puppy factories to produce puppies that are sold in New South Wales pet stores.
-Despite huge support to shut down the trade, no politicians in the state have acted.
-With an election approaching, now is a vital time to lobby politicians.
+Despite huge support to shut down the trade, the Berejiklian Government STILL haven't acted.
+With an election approaching, now is a vital time to lobby them.

 Puppy farms are thriving in New South Wales, when just across the border in Victoria, they are closing down due to new and progressive laws recently implemented by the Victorian Labor Government.